 Wet wipes have created clogs in aging sewage systems in some U.S. cities, Gallas says.
 That’s because they don’t disintegrate as quickly as toilet paper.

-And in the age of coronavirus precautions, it’s important to note that you also should not flush disinfectant wipes.
+And in the age of COVID-19 precautions, it’s important to note that you also should not flush disinfectant wipes.